SecureFromScratch/Workshops/intro_hacking/5-api/api.md

-Solve the first api lab in PortSwigger academy
+Solve the api labs in port swigger acedemy